tarotez/sortpipe/README.md

 10. From Matlab, execute D:\\Nana_programs_updated\\sortUtils\\MergePlx2EDs to merge spike trains and behavioral data to generate files in the directory, plxMergeEDfiles.

 11. Merge data by executing the following commands on a command line interface.
+The lines generate D:\\forStabilityAnalysis_MNAME\\sessionXX\\plxMergeEDfiles.

 ```
 cd D:\\Nana_programs_updated\\sortUtils